sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dislocker-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries for applications using dislocker
+Short desc    : Libraries for applications using dislocker
 URL          : https://github.com/Aorimn/dislocker
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The dislocker-libs package provides the essential shared libraries for any
+Descript     : The dislocker-libs package provides the essential shared libraries for any
              : dislocker client program or interface.
 ```